Rajasekhar342/MovieBazaar/README.md

 In this project i implementd a simple search functionality.Using the search bar you can search and see the Movies by typing in the search bar and clicking on the search icon.

+I used github pages for hosting the app.

 you can see the demo by clicking the link here.

 https://rajasekhar342.github.io/MovieBazaar/